otyang/go-config/README.md

 **Further Information:**
 * Refer to the unit test for detailed usage information and examples.
-* Feel free to report issues or suggest improvements on the project repository.# go-config
+* Feel free to report issues or suggest improvements on the project repository.